-CORE PRINCIPLES OF TIP PRACTICE STANDARDS I Acknowledgement Acknowledge the youth's ability to survive and even grow from adversity.
+CORE PRINCIPLES OF TIP PRACTICE STANDARDS Acknowledgement Acknowledge the youth's ability to survive and even grow from adversity.
 Acknowledge the strength that it took to get to where the youth currently is.
 Acknowledge that what happened to the youth was bad, but that the youth is not a bad person.
 Recognize that the youth had no control over what happened to them.
 Let them know that the way they survived during the traumatic experiences was their way of resisting what was happening to them and of saying no, even if it did nothing to stop abuse.
-Safety Provide addresse and ther Watch for reaction Inquire a the yout Make su do not n Check ir Trust Build relationships based on respect, trust, and safety.
+Safety Provide an appropriate and knowledgeable response to the youth to addresses any concerns they may have about the services offered and then use this knowledge to guide service delivery.
+Watch for, and try to, reduce trauma activation (triggers) and traum reactions.
+Inquire about trauma history and facilitate a supportive discussion the youth while keeping it focused on the present moment.
+Make sure the youth is comfortable with the conversation and knowdo not need to answer questions and/or go into detail.
+Check in with the youth to make sure the discussion of trauma feel Trust Build relationships based on respect, trust, and safety.
 Respond to disclosure with belief and validation that will inform practical issues related to care.
 Let the youth know that you believe in them and support their efforts to heal.
 Work through historical distrust - issues may exist from the past that interfere with effective service provision.
-Understanding that this is normal and not personal will help to build a strong relationship and not Provide youth wi Inquire a currently Ensure t procedu Choice and Control Involve the youth in the decision-making process about treatment/service options.
+Understanding that this is normal and not personal will help to build a strong relationship Provide a suicide risk assessment when needed and follow up with youth when the risk has passed.
+Inquire about a possible history of trauma if a youth has behaved, currently behaving, abusively, themselves.
+Ensure that the youth feels comfortable during invasive assessment procedures and adjust these processes when the youth requests it Choice and Control Involve the youth in the decision-making process about treatment/service options.
 Inquire about counselling in the past and offer referrals if indicated.
 Where possible, give the youth choices about referrals.
 Involve other service providers that are already involved in the youth's care.
 Be open to referring youth to traditional healing services and become educated in traditional Indigenous healing ways.
 Advocate on behalf of youth who speak English as a second language or are new to negotiating Canadian services.
 Move beyond mere survival to the context of a healing process, and let the youth decide what their path to healing consists of.
 Allow the youth to set the pace.
 Slow down and take breaks as required.
-Compassion Make tin Inquire a currently Refer to more that being points Strive to Learn about ing them influence Understicultural Understicultural Be open an appropriate and knowledgeable response to the youth that ses any concerns they may have about the services offered to them, n use this knowledge to guide service delivery.
+Compassion Make time for questions and concerns that the youth may have.
+Inquire about a possible history of trauma if a youth has behaved, currently behaving abusively, themselves.
+Refer to the youth as "someone who has experienced trauma," and more than what has happened to them.
+Focus on healing and recobeing possible.
+Strive to be culturally appropriate and informed.
+Learn about, and develop, skills to work within the youth's culture, ing them about it, and understand how your own cultural background influence engagement with the youth.
+Understand the meaning the youth gives to the trauma from their cultural perspective.
+Understand what healing means to the youth within their cultural or Be open to learning and asking questions about the youth's culture.